cifanip/high-performance-computing/cases/02_american_put_options/index.md

 Finally, the solution will be $V^0(S_0)$, with $S_0$ the spot price.
 The complexity of the algorithm is ideally $\mathcal{O}(M^dN)$ (assuming linear time in solving (1.11), which often not the case for $d>1$).
 Compared with that of the LSMC method, there is a neat advantage for $d=1$, considering that the ensemble size is typically much larger that the number of spatial grid points.
 Clearly, the finite-difference method suffers the curse of dimensionality.

 The problem is inherently sequential in time, while parallelisation is possible over a range of strike prices and underlings.
 This calls for batched tridiagonal solvers executed efficiently on modern GPUs.
-Here we have employed the GPU-accelerated library $\texttt{cuSPARSE}$ [^2].
+Here we have employed the GPU-accelerated library `cuSPARSE` [^2].
 In particular, the function

 ```
 dgtsv2strided_batch